RosettaCommons/rosetta_scripts_scripts/scripts/public/stabilize_proteins_pm_mc/README.txt

 The mutation clusters script requires significant changes to maintain sequence symmetry, so a separate script has been provided as an example; however, I highly recommend using the python scripts to generate the RosettaScripts.

-A publication describing these protocols in more detail, and introducing a ROSIE2 app, is in preparation.
-Please cite it if you find these tools useful (it will also have additional details on how the scripts function).
-The author list is David F. Thieker, Jack Maguire, Stephan T. Kudlacek, Andrew Leaver-Fay, Sergey Lyskov, Jeffrey J. Gray, & Brian Kuhlman, probably early 2022 publication.
+Please cite the following article if you find these tools useful.
+There are also additional details, including figures, that describe how these scripts function.
+Thieker, D. F., Maguire, J. B., Kudlacek, S. T., Leaver‐Fay, A., Lyskov, S., & Kuhlman, B. (2022).
+Stabilizing proteins, simplified: A Rosetta‐based webtool for predicting favorable mutations.
+Protein Science, 31(10), e4428.